amitwev/FinalAppAndroid/README.md

 # FinalAppAndroid
-Android Application - Application that save your last location.
+Android Application that save your locations.